vegapunk-hiroshi/project2_cassandra/README.md

 1.

+	SELECT sessionId, iteminsession, artist, song, length
-	SELECT * FROM song_per_session
+	FROM song_per_session
-	WHERE session_id = 338 AND iteminsession = 4
+	WHERE sessionId = 338 AND iteminsession = 4

 2.

 	SELECT artist, song, firstname, lastname
-	FROM user_listened WHERE user_id = 10 AND session_id = 182
+	FROM user_listened WHERE userId = 10 AND sessionId = 182

 3.

-	SELECT song, firstname , lastname
+	SELECT firstname , lastname
-	FROM wholistened_theSong WHERE song = 'All Hands Against His Own'
+	FROM wholistened_theSong WHERE song = 'All Hands Against His Own' and userId = 10

 Therefore, the schema of the tables to be created are below with some description of table schema:

-1.PARTITION KEY are session_id and iteminsession.
+1.PARTITION KEY are sessionId and iteminsession.

 	CREATE TABLE IF NOT EXISTS song_per_session(
-	session_id int,
+	sessionId int,
 	iteminsession int,
 	artist text,
 	song text,
 	length float,
-	PRIMARY KEY((session_id, iteminsession))
+	PRIMARY KEY((sessionId, iteminsession))

-2.PARTITION KEY are user_id, session_id.
+2.PARTITION KEY are userId, sessionId.
 CLUSTER KEY is iteminsession so it will be sorted.

 	CREATE TABLE IF NOT EXISTS user_listened(
-	user_id int,
+	userId int,
-	session_id int,
+	sessionId int,
 	iteminsession int,
 	artist text,
 	song text,
 	firstName text,
 	lastName text,
-	PRIMARY KEY((user_id, session_id), iteminsession)
+	PRIMARY KEY((userId, sessionId), iteminsession)

-3.PARTITION KEY are song.
+3.PARTITION KEY are song, userId.

 	CREATE TABLE IF NOT EXISTS wholistened_theSong(
-	song text,
 	firstName text,
 	lastName text,
-	PRIMARY KEY(song)
+	PRIMARY KEY((song, userId))

 ## Files included in the REPO: